BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bbptutorial/bbp-kg-schema/index.md

 ## What you'll build

-* A simple python pipeline to retrieve datasets metadata from nexus and embed it in a web page
+* A simple web page and embed in it JSONLD metadata from Nexus

 ## What you'll learn

 * Why you should markup your scientific data portals with structured data ?
 * How to embed structured data within a web page ?
 * How to validate structured data ?
-* How to parse the structure data from such pages ?

 ## What you'll need